The Promises of Multiple Experiments: Identifying Joint Distribution of Potential Outcomes

 In this paper, our primary objective is to identify and estimate the joint distribution of potential outcomes $Y^0, Y^1$ from the data of multiple trials.
 Given that there might be potential distribution discrepancies across trials, we are particularly interested in the distribution $\P(Y^0, Y^1 \mid G = g)$ for each trial $g \in \mathcal{G}$.
 Notably, this task diverges from and is more challenging than what most existing data-combination-based causal inference methods can handle.
 The latter mainly focuses on estimating causal effects defined in terms of the marginal distribution of potential outcomes \citep[e.g.,][]{Rosenman2023,Colnet-etal2023, Wu-etal-2024-Compare}.

-We mainly consider the case of binary outcome $Y \in \{0, 1\}$ and $m \geq 3$ (i.e., at least three trials).
+We mainly consider the case of a binary outcome $Y \in \{0, 1\}$ and number of trials $m \geq 3$ (i.e., at least three trials).
 This case is of particular interest because it leads to overidentification and offers an opportunity to test the key identification assumption.
-Additionally, for identifying the principal causal effects, we require $m \geq 4$ due to the extra complexity introduced by principal stratification, see Section \ref{sec6} for details.
+Additionally, for identifying the principal causal effects, we require $m \geq 4$ due to the extra complexity introduced by principal stratification \bcol{and relax this to $m \ge 2$ under additional monotonicity conditions}, see Section \ref{sec6} for details.